dtuzi123/TFDSViT/README.md

 >📋 Python xxx.py, the model will be automatically trained and then report the results after the training.

->📋 Different parameter settings of OCM would lead different results and we also provide different settings used in our experiments.
+>📋 Different parameter settings of OCM would lead to different results and we also provide different settings used in our experiments.

 # BibTex
 >📋 If you use our code, please cite our paper as:

-@inproceedings{ye2022continual,
-  title={Continual variational autoencoder learning via online cooperative memorization}, author={Ye, Fei and Bors, Adrian G}, booktitle={European Conference on Computer Vision}, pages={531--549}, year={2022}, organization={Springer}
-}